Ethics of technology: Drones

 In 2020 pet cloning is to become something of interest for those who can afford it.
 For $25k - $50k anyone will be able to clone their house pet but there is no guarantee you will get the exact same pet that you once had.
 This may seem very appealing to certain animal-lovers, but what about all of those animals that already have no home?

 There are a few different ethical questions here; the first being how is this fair to the animals that are suffering out in the wilderness with no home?
 The second being that cloning animals is not only for pets, but for all animals in general.
 Maybe people are concerned that people are going to clone animals for food purposes.Another question about animal cloning is it is good for the welfare of the animal or will the radiation and other procedural aspects cause the animals life to end earlier?
-These are just some of many concerns people have with animal cloning.
+These are just some of many concerns some people have with animal cloning.

-Animal Cloning
+Animal cloning

 The ethical standpoint of animal cloning is a heavily debated topic in a plethora of different career paths.
 Some of these ethical concerns are the health and well being of the animals, long term side effects, obstetrical complications that occur during cloning, environmental impacts, use of clones in farming/repopulation of endangered species, and the use of clones for other research, specifically in the medical/pharmaceutical field.
 Many of these concerns are only more recently spoken about due to the advancement of cloning technology in the past decade since humanity's first clone was only twenty-five years ago in 1996 resulting in the birth of a sheep known as Dolly.